drauger-os-development/mod-docs/README.md

 Documentation for mods for Drauger OS to improve it for specific devices or specific use cases

 # About
-Drauger OS Mods are a restricted package format which aims to allow users to easily modify their system to be better for one of two (2) situations:
+Drauger OS Mods are a restricted, cross-platform package format which aims to allow users to easily modify their system to be better for one of two (2) situations:

  * Specific use cases, such as:
    * Development